Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

 \subsection{Discussion}

-\textbf{Charm of Illuminance Interpolator.} ~ Compared to Retinex-induced LLIE methods, the proposed illuminance interpolator learns a difference function from the original image to the illuminance map.
-With its advanced interpolation structure, the LII naturally satisfies the assumptions for illumination smoothing and structural fidelity.
-On the one hand, combined with the luminance-oriented loss function, the interpolation process reduces the gap between pixels and achieves smoothing of illuminated image regions, and edge preservation.
-On the other hand, without introducing additional constraints on the illumination map and without tediously considering the effect of the coefficients between the fidelity and regularity terms on the enhancement results, this facilitates fast optimization iterations on different datasets.
-Note that comparison results of the Retinex-induced LLIE methods is illustrated in Figure~\ref{fig:lii}.
+\textbf{Charm of Illumination Interpolator.} ~ Compared to Retinex-induced LLIE methods, the proposed illumination interpolator learns a difference function from the original image to the illumination map.
+The interpolation between input and unit vector effectively performs edge-preserving smoothing on the input image.
+On one hand, the differences between pixels decrease after interpolation, resulting in an overall smoother appearance.
+On the other hand, the interpolation process does not disturb the relative spatial relationships between pixels, thus preserving edges and ensuring the overall structure of the image remains stable.
+As a result, the output maintains consistency in relative brightness and structural fidelity with the input.
+That's to say, the output of LII naturally satisfies the general assumptions for illumination smoothing and structural fidelity, which are the main Note that comparison results of the Retinex-induced LLIE methods is illustrated in Figure~\ref{fig:lii}.
 Considering the Retinex-induced model, we calculate the illumination map $\mathbf{y}$ of various methods by using $\mathbf{x} \oslash \mathbf{s}$.
-Obviously, the illumination map estimated by our NFI$_2$ is smoother and retains the edge detail information of the original image.
-Details of the experiments can be found in the supplementary material.
+Obviously, the illumination map estimated by ours is smoother and retains the edge detail information of the original image.

 LII provides a natural way to ensure the fidelity and smooth assumption of illumination and our loss draws a desired blueprint of the final result's properties.
+For a certain factor $\bm{\alpha}$, the gradient of illumination map can be calculated by $\nabla \bm{y} = \bm{\alpha} \nabla\bm{x}$, according to Equation~(\ref{eq:LII3}).
 Although without constrained directly on illumination map as other retinex-based methods do, our method outperforms at least as well as other retinex-based approaches.
-We quantitatively analyze illumination maps by measuring the common constraint term $\Vert \nabla \mathbf{y} \Vert$ and the translation fidelity term $\Vert \hat{\mathbf{x}} -\hat{\mathbf{y}} \Vert^2$, where $\hat{\mathbf{x}} = \mathbf{x} - \mathtt{Mean}(\mathbf{x})$ and $\hat{\mathbf{y}} = \mathbf{y} - \mathtt{Mean}(\mathbf{y})$.
+We quantitatively analyze illumination maps by measuring the common constraint term $\Vert \nabla \mathbf{y} \Vert$ and the translated fidelity term $\Vert \hat{\mathbf{x}} -\hat{\mathbf{y}} \Vert^2$, where $\hat{\mathbf{x}} = \mathbf{x} - \mathtt{Mean}(\mathbf{x})$ and $\hat{\mathbf{y}} = \mathbf{y} - \mathtt{Mean}(\mathbf{y})$.
 We use the MIT dataset for our experiment to avoid interference from noise.
 Results in Figure \ref{fig:charm_fid} show that our method produces smoother and more similar illumination maps to the low-light input.